HabershonLab/research-guide/docs/index.md

 * Useful software for computational chemistry
 * Useful coding resources
 * Information about using HPC at Warwick
-* Style guidelines for graphs, papers, posters and presentations
+* Suggested style guidelines for graphs, papers, posters and presentations